-(4) Policies on reporting changes in family income or composition.
-The owner must adopt policies consistent with this paragraph (c), prescribing when and under what conditions the family must report a change in family income or composition.

-(5) Effective date of rent changes. (i) If the family has reported a change in family income or composition in a timely manner according to the owner's policies, the owner must provide the family with 30 days advance notice of any rent increase, and such rent increase will be effective the first day of the month beginning after the end of that 30-day notice period.
-Rent decreases will be effective on the first day of the first month after the date of the actual change leading to the interim reexamination of family income.

-(ii) If the family has failed to report a change in family income or composition in a timely manner according to the owner's policies, owners must implement any resulting rent increases retroactively to the first of the month following the date of the change leading to the interim reexamination of family income.
+- (ii) The owner may choose not to conduct an interim reexamination in the last three months of a certification period. - (4) Policies on reporting changes in family income or composition.
+The owner must adopt policies consistent with this paragraph (c), prescribing when and under what conditions the family must report a change in family income or composition. - (5) Effective date of rent changes. (i) If the family has reported a change in family income or composition in a timely manner according to the owner's policies, the owner must provide the family with 30 days advance notice of any rent increase, and such rent increase will be effective the first day of the month beginning after the end of that 30-day notice period.
+Rent decreases will be effective on the first day of the first month after the date of the actual change leading to the interim reexamination of family income. - (ii) If the family has failed to report a change in family income or composition in a timely manner according to the owner's policies, owners must implement any resulting rent increases retroactively to the first of the month following the date of the change leading to the interim reexamination of family income.
 Any resulting rent decrease must be implemented no later than the first rent period following completion of the reexamination.
-However, rent decreases may be applied retroactively at the discretion of the owner, in accordance with the owner's conditions as established in written policy, and subject to paragraph (c)(5)(iii) of this section.

-(iii) A retroactive rent decrease may not be applied by the owner prior to the later of the first of the month following:

-(A) The date of the change leading to the interim reexamination of family income; or

-(B) The effective date of the family's most recent previous interim or annual reexamination (or initial examination if that was the family's last examination).

-(e) Other applicable requirements.
-Reviews of family income under this section are subject to the provisions in Section 904 of the Stewart B. McKinney Homeless Assistance Amendments Act of 1988, as amended (42 USC 3544), and any applicable privacy rules in subpart B of this part.
+However, rent decreases may be applied retroactively at the discretion of the owner, in accordance with the owner's conditions as established in written policy, and subject to paragraph (c)(5)(iii) of this - (iii) A retroactive rent decrease may not be applied by the owner prior to the later of the first of the month following: - (A) The date of the change leading to the interim reexamination of family income; or - (B) The effective date of the family's most recent previous interim or annual reexamination (or initial examination if that was the family's last examination). - (e) Other applicable requirements.
+Reviews of family income under this section are subject to the provisions in Section 904 of the Stewart B. McKinney Homeless Assistance Amendments Act of 1988, as amended (42 U.S.C.
+3544), and any applicable privacy rules in subpart B of this part.

 (f) De minimis errors.
-The owner will not be considered out of compliance with the requirements in this section due solely to de minimis errors in calculating family income but is still obligated to correct errors once the owner becomes aware of the errors.
-A de minimis error is an error where the owner determination of family income varies from the correct income determination by no more than \$30 per month in monthly adjusted income (\$360 in annual adjusted income) per family.
+The owner will not be considered out of compliance with the requirements in this section due solely to de minimis errors in

-(i) The owner must take any corrective action necessary to credit or repay a family if the family has been overcharged for their rent as a result of the de minimis error in the income determination.
-Families will not be required to repay the owner in instances where the owner has miscalculated income resulting in a family being undercharged for rent or family share.

-(ii) HUD may revise the definition of "de minimis error" in this paragraph (f) through a notice published in the Federal Register for public comment.

-17. In § 5.659, revise paragraph (e) to read as follows:
+- calculating family income but is still obligated to correct errors once the owner becomes aware of the errors.
+A de minimis error is an error where the owner determination of family income varies from the correct income determination by no more than \$30 per month in monthly adjusted income (\$360 in annual adjusted income) per family. - (1) The owner must take any corrective action necessary to credit or repay a family if the family has been overcharged for their rent as a result of the de minimis error in the income determination.
+Families will not be required to repay the owner in instances where the owner has miscalculated income resulting in a family being undercharged for rent or family share. - (2) HUD may revise the amount of de minimis error in this paragraph (f) through a rulemaking published in the Federal Register for public comment. - 17.
+Effective January 1, 2024, in § 5.659, revise paragraph (e) to read as follows: